zylearncoding/supervisely/plugins/import/sly_format/README.md

 # Import Supervisely format
 This plugin allows you to upload Projects in Supervisely format which includes images, annotations and `meta.json`.
-More about Supervisely format you can read [here].
+More about Supervisely format you can read [here](https://docs.supervise.ly/ann_format/).

 For this format the structure of directory should be the following: